 Arrive at Amsterdam Schiphol Airport.
 If your cruise package includes a group arrival transfer or if you have purchased a private arrival transfer, you will be greeted by a Uniworld representative and transferred to the ship.

+The Netherlands’ largest city, Amsterdam has been an international port and financial center for 400 years, endowing it with a lively cosmopolitan feel to match its historic architecture.
 The laid-back, forward-thinking Dutch capital is as celebrated for its artistic masterpieces as it is for its canals, narrow houses, bicycles and vibrant nightlife.
-Discover the “Venice of the North” in two iconic ways today—a private visit to the Amsterdam Hermitage, plus a canal cruise or walking tour with a native of the city.
-The Netherlands’ largest city, Amsterdam has been an international port and financial center for 400 years, endowing it with a lively cosmopolitan feeling to match its historic architecture.
+Discover the “Venice of the North” in two iconic ways today—a private visit to the Amsterdam Hermitage (an extra special perk reserved solely for Uniworld guests), plus a canal cruise or walking tour with a native of the city.
 Here, even the simplest shop has a distinctive charm, and every street has a story to tell.
-Your day begins with a morning tour of a rare collection of art—an extra special perk reserved solely for Uniworld guests.
-Later, see the sites by canal boat or stroll through the city’s streets like a local on a special guided tour.

-Exclusive “Morning with the Masters” at the Amsterdam Hermitage
+Featured Excursion: "Morning with the Masters" at the Hermitage Amsterdam

 Choice of Amsterdam canal cruise or “Do as the Locals Do” Amsterdam walking tour